brunopascottini/react-webpack-env/README.md

 # react-webpack-env
-Basic boilerplate code for Peact applications using Webpack
+Basic boilerplate code for React applications using Webpack

 Alternative to command 'npx create-react-app <app-name>' in order to have more control of the application environment.
 In order to work on the repo, run 'yarn install' to get all the dependencies.